 Besides having to deal with your neighbors complaining about having an unmanageable lawn, there are several reasons why you still need to get outdoors and cut that lawn.

 Your grass height needs to be kept manageable to promote lawn health, less weed growth, and to deter rodents and insects.

 Taking a mower and chopping off long blades of grass to the height you require can severely damage your lawn.
 Removing more than 1/3 of the blade length in one cutting can put your grass into a weakened state where it is more susceptible to increased pests and weeds.

 Tall lawns and grasses attach rodents and vermins will nest in areas with tall grass.
 Providing an area for rodents to be attacked to around your home will increase the likelihood of a rodent infestation, not only outdoors, but also indoors.

 When you don’t keep your lawn nicely mowed and promote a good lawn with regular watering, your lawn will develop weeds.
-As grass grows longer it may turn to seed with will give your lawn the appearance that it is full of weeds.
+As the grass grows longer it may turn to seed which will give your lawn the appearance that it is full of weeds.